easegress-io/easegress/doc/reference/controllers.md

 | kind                 | string | Kind of filter | Yes      |
 | other kind specific fields of the policy kind | -      | -              | -        |

-#### Retry
+#### Retry Policy
-Retry retries failed requests according to configured policy.
+A retry policy configures how to retry a failed request.

 | Name | Type | Description | Required |
 |------|------|-------------|----------|